 Home care costs UK

-Two providers can quote similar hourly prices and still end up far apart once the package is laid out over a full week.
-Four short visits a day usually cost more overall than two longer visits, even if the headline rate looks similar.
+Two providers can quote similar hourly rates and still end up far apart over a full week.
+Several short visits each day often cost more overall than fewer longer visits, even when the headline hourly rate looks similar.

-Local authority fee rates, private-pay quotes, and sustainability benchmarks are not the same thing.
-A very low rate you spot elsewhere may not reflect what a self-funder is actually being quoted.
+Local authority rates, private-pay quotes, short visits, weekends, travel, and more complex support needs are all describing different things.
+That is why one very low figure may not reflect what a self-funder is actually being quoted.

 What often moves the total